-A Holter monitor is a small, portable device that continuously records the heart’s rhythms and records the electrical activity of the heart.
-A Holter monitor may be used to capture information and check an individual’s heart rhythm if results of other tests, such as an electrocardiogram (EKG), have been inconclusive.
-The monitor is worn for 24 to 48 hours during normal activity, and it it records the heart’s electrical activity during that time period.
+A Holter monitor is a small, portable device that continuously records the heart's rhythm.
+A Holter monitor allows your doctor to watch your heart rhythm for a full 24-48 hours as opposed to the very brief "snapshot" provided by an electrocardiogram (EKG).
+The monitor is worn inconspicuously under one's clothing for 24 to 48 hours during normal activity.

 How A Holter Monitor Works

-Electrodes are stuck on the patient’s chest.
-The electrodes are attached by wires to a small recording monitor.
+Electrodes are attached to the patient's chest using adhesive.
+The electrodes then are attached by wires to a small recording monitor.
 The Holter monitor runs on batteries and is carried in a pocket or pouch worn around the neck or waist.
-The Holter monitor, worn for 24 to 48 hours and records the heart’s activity throughout that time period.
-This consistent monitoring may detect arrhythmias that only occur at certain times, such as after physical exertion.
-While wearing the Holter monitor, individuals are asked to record any symptoms and activities, so the doctor can link them to the results of the Holter monitor.
-This information is often helpful in identifying the cause of heart rhythm problems
+The Holter monitor, worn for 24 to 48 hours, records the heart's activity throughout that time period.
+This consistent monitoring may detect arrhythmias that only occur at certain times, such as after physical exertion or during sleep.
+While wearing the Holter monitor, individuals are asked to record any symptoms that occur as well as their activities, so the doctor can correlate the findings of the Holter monitor with your symptoms.

 After the Holter monitor is removed, the doctor will review the results of the test and compare them with any information that the patient recorded while wearing the monitor.
-A diagnosis may be determined from the results of this test, however in some cases, additional testing may be necessary.
-There is no risk involved in using a Holter monitor and the tests is painless.
+A diagnosis may be determined from the results of this test; however in some cases, additional testing may be necessary.
+There is no risk involved in wearing a Holter monitor and the test is painless.